SEI-R-2-22/u2_lesson_react_router/README.md

 ## Getting Started
 You've been provided with starter code and components.
 Do not modify any of the provided code besides `App.js`.
 - `Fork` and `clone` this repository.
-1. `cd` into the `starter-code` directory.
+- `cd` into the `starter-code` directory.
-2. Run `npm install` to install our necessary packages.
+- Run `npm install` to install our necessary packages.

 ## Instructions
 ### What is React Router?

-React Router is a third party library that makes it easy for us to route URLs - not to different pages, but by dynamically loading different components on the same page as the user navigates to different URLs.
-Once we define how the URLs are routed to the components, React Router will manage our Single Page Application (SPA) browser history automatically.
+React Router makes it easy for us to route URLs - not to different pages, but by dynamically loading different components on the same page as the user navigates to different URLs.
+Once we define how the URLs are routed to the components, React Router will manage our Single Page Application (SPA) `browser history` automatically.
 SPAs are web apps which load different sections of a website within the same page.
 The user feels as though they've never left the homepage because links swap out content and replace it with new content.

 ### React Router Setup